lostinspiration/nvim-config/README.md

-This is my setup for neovim on windows using windows terminal (no wsl).
-My primary focus is to have a personalized development environment for HTML, javascript, rust, c#, and powershell.
+Neovim setup for both windows and linux.
+My primary focus is to have an environment that I can use both at work in Windows and at home in Linux.

+Note: This requires version 0.12+ of neovim

+# Windows
-# Requirements
+## Requirements
 - git
 - nodejs
 - vs build tools

-# Setup
+## Setup
 Clone this repo to the root of the c drive and symlink it to nvim's expected config location.
 This makes it easier to maintain rather than having to go into your user folder all the time.
 ```shell